 Operating System audit processes will be invoked at system start-up and cease only at operating system shutdown.
 CA System audit processes will be invoked at CA application start-up and will cease only at CA system application shutdown.
-Should it become apparent that an automated audit system has failed, and the integrity of the system or confidentiality of the information protected by the system is at risk, then the Telstra Issuing CA shall determine whether to suspend CA operations until the problem has been rectified.
+Should it become apparent that an automated audit system has failed, and the integrity of the system or confidentiality of the information protected by the system is at risk, then the Telstra purple managed issuing CA CBNSTL5GFCA01 shall determine whether to suspend CA operations until the problem has been rectified.